 Service Providers use the transport network of others.
-This is very common, in fact, even the biggest networks use other carriers transport/transmission infrastructure, especially outside of their main location.
-For example, operator might provide services mainly in U.S, but want to extend its network to Europe.
+This is very common, in fact, even the biggest networks use other carriers’ transport/transmission infrastructure, especially outside of their main location.
+For example, an operator might provide services mainly in the U.S, but want to extend its network to Europe.

 Buying a fiber can be in two ways, either, Leasing or IRU (Indefeasible Rights of Use) based.

-Customer who purchases IRU, can lease the capacity to the other companies.
+Customer who purchases IRU can lease the capacity to other companies.

 Let me give you an analogy.

-Think it in this way, if you are renting an apartment, you sign a contract with Landlord as a tenant.
+Think of it in this way, if you are renting an apartment, you sign a contract with the Landlord as a tenant.
 You cannot rent that apartment to someone else.
 This is similar to leasing.
 But if you are the landlord, you can rent it to anyone you want.
-This is an example for Indefeasible Right of Use based agreement.
+This is an example of an Indefeasible Right of Use-based agreement.

-Let’s have a look at the differences between Leasing and IRU based contract in detail.
+Let’s have a look at the differences between Leasing and IRU-based contracts in detail.
 There will be some technical terms, be ready.

 IRU vs. Leasing A Fiber